IsraelAlonzoMoran/terraform_hw3/README.md

  Then we have "newbits", newbits is for the number of additional bits with which to extend the prefix.
 For example, in this project we are using a prefix ending in /16 and a newbits value of 8, the resulting subnet address will have length /24.

  The last part is "netnum", netnum is a whole number that can be represented as a binary integer with no more than newbits binary digits, which will be used to populate the additional bits added to the prefix.
-In this project we are using netnum (including count.index), this is to let the netnum to start at zero, but then add value of 10 for the public subnets and add 20 for the private subnets.
+We are using netnum (including count.index) to let the netnum to start at zero, but then add value of 10 for the public subnets and add 20 for the private subnets.

 #### Iterate to create a number of public and private subnets equal to the number of availability zones the Region has.
 #
 Based on this other instruction that the project should be able to do.
-This instruction was completed using Terraform Function(Collection Function; length, index), with length we get the length of the list that we have in the variable called "region-availability-zones",cause in the variable "region-availability-zones", we have all the Availability Zones that are in the Oregon region (us-west-2) and index finds the element index for a given value in a list, it was to loop through the variable list.
+This instruction was completed using Terraform Function(Collection Function; length, index), with length we get the length of the list that we have in the variable called "region-availability-zones",cause in the variable "region-availability-zones", we have all the Availability Zones that are in the Oregon region (us-west-2) and index finds the element index for a given value in a list, here count.index is used to loop through the variable list.

 * Create public subnets(4 public subnets are going to be created based that the Oregon region us-west-2 only has 4 Availability zones): One public subnet for each given AZ.